CustomsBridge/nextcloud-synapse/README.md

 The first two ones `nextcloud` and `nextcloud_db` are, as you can imagine nextcloud and it's related database.
 Nextcloud will provide us with the functionalities of file sync, cloud drive, collaborative document edition, light project management.
 It could even provide some remote working capabilities as chat and video calls.
 However for the moment (2020) we estimate these chat and video calls feature would be better handled by matrix.

-Here come the second bundle of our setup. `synapse_db`, `turn`, `synapse`, `synapse_admin`:
+Here comes the second bundle of our setup. `synapse_db`, `turn`, `synapse`, `synapse_admin`:

-`synapse` is an implementation of the matrix protocol and is linked with it's database: `synapse_db` `turn` is a VoIP media traffic NAT traversal server and gateway.
+- `synapse` is an implementation of the matrix protocol and is linked with it's database: `synapse_db`.\
+- `turn` is a VoIP media traffic NAT traversal server and gateway.
 In other words, it helps software talk to each other when behind NAT.
-It's needed to have working Voice calls in matrix.
+It's needed to have working Voice calls in matrix.\
-`synapse_admin` is not really necessary but helps with initial setup of your synapse server.
+- `synapse_admin` is not really necessary but helps with initial setup of your synapse server.
 Can be safely removed afterwards.

 Lastely, `caddy` is a rising webserver that handles https by himself, saving us from having to define a certbot service to handle our SSL certificates.
-For us it also acts as reverse proxy for nextcloud that is in it's `fpm` variant.
-More performant, but requires a reverse proxy.
+For us it also acts as reverse proxy for nextcloud that is in it's `fpm` variant(More performant, but requires a reverse proxy).

 Now that the landscape is set, let's see interresting lines of this file.
 <br/>